avalonmediasystem/active_annotations/README.md

 And then execute:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+Run the install generator which will copy over the required migrations and run them:

-    $ gem install active_annotations
+    $ rails generate active_annotations:install

 ## Usage

 ```ruby